This chapter shows how to use Oracle Communications Billing and Revenue Management (BRM) to set up rates based on date and time.

 - fm_rate rating_timezone Europe/Andorra

-The default value is America/Los_Angeles.
+The default server time zone ID is America/Los_Angeles.

 Important:To add multiple custom time zones to the file, enter each time zone entry on a separate line.